 Client ID and

 Client Secret.
-You will use these tokens to identify your application when requesting access for users.
+You will use these tokens together with the redirect URL you entered to identify your application when requesting access for users.

 Your application can be limited to receive access to limited parts of the administration.
 This is done by using scopes.
 The following scopes are available in Moneybird: